swissquote/crafty/docs/05_Packages/01_crafty/Anatomy_of_a_preset.md

     defaultConfig(): {[key: string]: string} { return {} }

     /**
-     * Finalize the configuration once the user overrides have been applied.
+     * Change the configuration once the user overrides have been applied.
      *
-     * (things like renaming legacy parameters, validating or sanitizing values can be done here) *
+     * (Renaming legacy parameters, validating or sanitizing values, etc...) can be done here *
      * @param config The original configuration
      * @return The full configuration